Optimize your internal audit function with a quality assurance review

 The Quality Assurance and Improvement Program (QAIP)

 Of all of these categories, the Quality Assurance and Improvement Program (QAIP) is a key area of focus when performing a quality assurance review (QAR).
-The QAIP measures alignment with the categories above and allow internal audit departments to elicit valuable, constructive feedback through both internal and external assessments.
+The QAIP measures alignment with the categories above and allows internal audit departments to elicit valuable, constructive feedback through both internal and external assessments.

 Internal assessments leverage the expertise of internal audit staff to perform a self-assessment of internal audit department activities.
 They also serve as a prudent — and typically very insightful — preparatory exercise for an independent, external assessment.
 Performing an initial self-assessment helps your internal audit department establish benchmarks and metrics that align with and meet the requirements of the standards.